 - Prior to construction, an archival record of the potential historic site that will be indirectly impacted by the proposed infrastructure would be prepared.
-Photographic recording would be undertaken in accordance with the following heritage best practice standards and guidelines: - ICOMOS 1996, Principles for the recording of monuments, groups of buildings and sites.
+Photographic recording would be undertaken in accordance with ICOMOS 1996, Principles for the recording of monuments, groups of buildings and sites. - The photographic recording should include the landscape context of the site, and each building, structure or movable item within the site and their relationship to each other.

-- NSW Heritage Office 1998, How to prepare archival records of heritage items, NSW Heritage Office, Parramatta. - NSW Heritage Office 2006, Photographic recording of heritage items using film or digital capture, Heritage Office, Department of Planning. - The photographic recording should include the landscape context of the site, and each building, structure or movable item within the site and their relationship to each other. - An annotated plan of the site will be prepared showing each building, structure or movable item, and the position and direction of the camera for each image. - A photographic catalogue describing each image will be prepared.
+- An annotated plan of the site will be prepared showing each building, structure or movable item, and the position and direction of the camera for each image. - A photographic catalogue describing each image will be prepared.